A day out at Hyde Park

 Hyde Park’s rich history gives visitors plenty to see, with beautiful gardens, ancient statues and impactful memorials ideal for whiling away the hours.

-There are 19 memorials, fountains and statues to discover in Hyde Park, the most notable being the Diana Memorial Fountain.
+There are dozens of memorials, fountains and statues to discover in Hyde Park, the most notable being the Diana Memorial Fountain.
 Opened by Queen Elizabeth II on 6 July 2004, the fountain symbolises Diana’s quality and openness.

 Other significant monuments include the Holocaust Memorial, the 7 July Memorial and the Hudson Memorial Bird Sanctuary.